DISCLAIMER: DO NOT ATTEMPT!

 I finally got to the end of my 45-minute program and it was time for the chainsaw.
 We all went outside on the grass (in case I, you know…) After a few attempts at chainsaw jokes, I went ahead and did the real thing – juggling a live, running, sharp chainsaw.
 I did my nine catches and stopped.
 Everybody cheered.
 I became a chainsaw juggler.
 What a life.

-1 thought on “Juggling a Chainsaw”
+1 response to “Juggling a Chainsaw”